Stealing Elections:

 Fund is co-author of an earlier book about political reform, Cleaning House: America's Campaign for Term Limits (1992).
 In Stealing Elections, he applies an idea from Thomas Sowell's A Conflict of Visions: The Ideological Origins of Political Struggles.
 In this context, the opposing visions may be simply stated as: ensure that everyone gets to vote, and has his vote counted; versus ensure that only legitimate voters get to vote, and only legitimate votes are counted.
 Both sides, both concerns, are critical to making democracy work.
 Ideally these should be complementary goals; in practice, they harden into warring platforms.

 I'll mention just one realm of fraud and failure.
 Many believe or hope that computer-terminal voting or punch-card ballots are less subject to fraud or error than old-fashioned mark-in paper ballots.
 How about if you get a printed receipt from a voting machine verifying how you voted (which many machines do not provide)?
 Any programmer (if I may say so myself) can write tabulating software that gives you a receipt that states firmly in black and white that you voted for Jones, while in the computer's database, fourteen more votes are tallied for Smith.
+This isn't complicated: just a few lines of code can do the trick.
+The alleged security and transparency of the process is illusory.
 Computers are only as honest and reliable as the people programming and certifying them.

 John Fund documents the widespread failure of a variety of recent electronic voting systems: they do not work on election morning; precinct workers are inadequately trained; unmonitored personnel adjust terminals or central county computers while elections are in progress; source code for the programs is publicly accessible on the Internet; actual vote totals are publicly accessible on the Internet while voting is underway.
 Of course, to put an official seal on the errors, an honest recount is virtually impossible with existing systems.

 There are plenty of people in America and elsewhere in the world who would be ecstatic to see the American electoral process itself de-legitimized.
-Once we abandon trust in our elections, the Constitution becomes a document for show only — as are so many such documents around the world.
+Once we abandon trust in our elections, the Constitution becomes a document for show only — as are so many such documents around the world that paper over phony republics with sham elections.

 Far enough along that road, election reform efforts will be too little and too late.
 The Constitution becomes ineffective beyond retrieval.
 We trap ourselves under an increasingly tight ruling oligarchy that continues elections only to keep the masses quiet, and eventually we are rewarded with a President-for-Life to rule the happy subjects.